Migrating & Updating

 - Start Botpress with

-on the command line or AUTO_MIGRATE=true environment variable.
+--auto-migrateon the command line or AUTO_MIGRATE=true environment variable.

-To start the latest version of Botpress on a new database, you will need to pull /data
+To start the latest version of Botpress on a new database, you will need to pull /data to your filesystem.
+Luckily, we have a tool for that:

 - In Botpress running the old version, from the admin section, go to

-. - Copy the command from Version Control, or Download archive.
+Profile > Server > Version Control. - Copy the command from Version Control, or Download archive.

 - From the old version's root, open a terminal and execute the command.

-is now synced to the filesystem. - Copy
+/datais now synced to the filesystem. - Copy

-and paste in the new version's root.
-If you downloaded the archive, extract its contents to/data
+/dataand paste in the new version's root.
+If you downloaded the archive, extract its contents to/data. - Set the environment variable DATABASE_URL to the new database.

 - Start Botpress.
 The filesystem will sync to the database automatically.